A note on the possibility of incomplete theory

 Bell, based his hidden variable description on particle pairs with entangled spin, originally formulated by Bohm \cite{3}.
 Bell used hidden variables $\lambda$ that are elements of a universal set $ \Lambda$ and are distributed with a density $\rho(\lambda)\geq 0$.
 Suppose, $E(a,b)$ is the correlation between measurements with distant A and B that have unit-length, i.e. $||a||=||b||=1$, real 3 dim parameter vectors $a$ and $b$.
+Although it is mathematics that we are dealing with, it is good to look at the basic physics requirements because they determine the boundaries of application.
 The basic physics experiment is as follows: Suppose on the A side we have measurement instrument A with parameter vector $a$.
 On the B-side we have measurement instrument B with parameter vector $b$.
 There is a (Euclidean) distance $d(A,B)>0$ between instruments $A$ and $B$ which can be large if necessary.
 In between the two instruments there is a source $\Sigma$ generating particle pairs.
 We have, $d(\Sigma,A)=d(\Sigma,B)=\frac{1}{2}d(A,B)$.
 One particle of the pair is sent to A the other particle of the pair is sent to B. The physics of the two particles of the pair is such that they are entangled, \cite{3},\cite{4}.